ejsexton82/serverless-ses-forwarder/README.md

 [![Serverless][ico-serverless]][link-serverless]

-This is a simple, serverless email forwarder that uses [Amazon Simple Email Service (Amazon SES)][link-ses].
+This is a simple, serverless email forwarder that uses [Amazon Simple Email Service (Amazon SES)][link-ses-doc].
 It was built using the [Serverless][link-serverless] framework, which is used to create an [Amazon CloudWatch][link-cloudwatch] stack that includes most of the necessary assets.

 Limitations
 -----------